Drs. Eric Linden and Peter Vitruk explore the peri-implantitis ablative laser treatment protocol

 Future work will be aimed at (1) extending the protocol reported here to the treatment of periodontitis and (2) the reduction of the treatment time through increasing the average laser power within the 4 watts SuperPulse mode gated at 20-30 Hz in the 50%-100% Duty Cycle range.

 Eric Linden, DMD, MSD, is a periodontist specializing in the field of Laser Periodontal Surgery.
-He serves as Professor of Periodontics and Oral Medicine at Columbia University/Columbia Presbyterian Medical Center in New York.
+He serves as Assistant Attending within the Section of Oral, Diagnostic and Rehabilitation Sciences, Division of Periodontics at Columbia University/Columbia Presbyterian Medical Center in New York.
 He teaches and lectures to the Postgraduate Periodontal and Implant residents and conducts research on lasers, implants, and the treatment of periodontal and implant disease.

 Dr. Linden is a member of American Dental Association, American Academy of Periodontology (AAP), New Jersey Dental Association, Bergen County Dental Society, American Association of Dental Research, Northern Bergen County Dental Study Club (President), Northeast Society of Periodontists, and Institute for Advanced Laser Dentistry, New York County Dental Society, and Academy of Laser Dentistry.